GoodOaks is one of the first UK homecare companies to become carbon neutral.

-This follows an audit of our carbon emissions across all four of our offices in Dorset, Hampshire, Reading and Mid Sussex.
-Carbon Footprint evaluated the emissions that we recorded and identified recommendations for reducing these.
+This follows an audit of our carbon emissions across all of our offices in the UK.
+Carbon Footprint evaluate the emissions that we record each year and identify recommendations for reducing these.

-The majority of our emissions were generated by carers travelling by car to provide care at clients’ homes.
-The other significant source of emissions was electricity consumption across the four sites.
+The majority of our emissions were generated by care professionals travelling by car to provide care at clients’ homes.
+The other significant source of emissions was electricity consumption across the multiple sites.

 Co-Founder of Good Oaks, Ben Ashton, said: “Becoming carbon neutral was an important investment for us to make.
 We didn’t want to wait for legislation to make this compulsory for smaller businesses.

-“Due to the nature of the service we provide, our carers currently need to use their cars to get between visits.
-Electric vehicles aren’t an affordable option yet.
+“Due to the nature of the service we provide, our care professionals currently need to use their cars to get between visits.
 We needed to take action to reduce the impact of our carbon emissions now.